cdesforges/MNIST_cGAN/README.md

-# Conditional Generative Adverserial Network
+# Conditional Generative Adversarial Network

 This is my implementation of a cGAN trained on MNIST, and is my first generative model.
 The discriminator's architecture is a CNN.